kerryfalk/omniauth-stripe-connect-express/README.md

-# OmniAuth::StripeConnect
+# OmniAuth::StripeConnectExpress

-Stripe Connect OAuth2 Strategy for OmniAuth 1.0.
+Stripe Connect Express OAuth2 Strategy for OmniAuth 1.0, forked from: https://github.com/isaacsanders/omniauth-stripe-connect

+This gem enables connection to Stripe's Connect Express account type.

 Supports the OAuth 2.0 server-side and client-side flows.
 Read the Stripe Connect docs for more details: https://stripe.com/connect